-Dedicated to diagnosing and treating women with uterine fibroids, the Massachusetts General Hospital Fibroid Program provides access to a team of specialists who collaborate to offer a range of treatment options.
+Dedicated to diagnosing and treating women with uterine fibroids, the Massachusetts General Hospital Fibroid Program provides access to a multidisciplinary team of specialists who collaborate to offer a range of treatment options.

 The General Gynecology Program at the Massachusetts General Hospital Department of Obstetrics & Gynecology delivers compassionate, expert care for the full range of gynecologic issues.